When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 • suspicion of bleeding in any of the upper organs of the digestive tract;

-If the examination is of a planned nature, then such contraindications for gastroscopy can be distinguished: serious disturbances in the work of the respiratory system, an emergency caused by a persistent increase in blood pressure, disturbances in the heart rhythm, serious disturbances in the work of the cardiovascular system.
+If the examination is planned, then the following contraindications for gastroscopy can be identified: serious violations in the functioning of the respiratory system, an emergency condition caused by a persistent increase in blood pressure, heart rhythm disturbances, serious disturbances in the functioning of the cardiovascular system.

-The list continues with an acute disturbance of the movement of blood through the vessels of the brain, the expansion of the aorta due to pathological changes in the connective tissue structures, damage to the heart muscle caused by an acute disturbance of its blood supply.
-The recovery period after a previously suffered severe form of myocardial infarction or stroke and severe forms of mental illness are additions to contraindications.
+The list continues with acute disruption of blood flow through the vessels of the brain, expansion of the aorta caused by pathological change connective tissue structures, damage to the heart muscle caused by an acute disruption of its blood supply.
+Recovery period after a previous severe form of myocardial infarction or stroke and severe forms of mental illness are additional contraindications.

-Fibrogastroduodenoscopy (FGDS) is a non-invasive highly informative method of examining the mucous membrane of the gastrointestinal tract - the stomach itself and the duodenum 12.
-In the course of diagnostics, medical manipulations can also be performed, as well as a biopsy, which is especially relevant if an oncological process is suspected.
+Fibrogastroduodenoscopy (FGDS) is a non-invasive, highly informative method for examining the mucous membrane of the gastrointestinal tract - the stomach itself and the duodenum.
+During diagnosis, therapeutic manipulations can be performed, as well as a biopsy, which is especially relevant if an oncological process is suspected.

-There is only one way to answer the question of how often EGD can be done - it can be performed as often as is required for accurate diagnosis or assessment of treatment results, since the study is completely safe.
+There is only one way to answer the question of how often FGDS can be done - it can be done as often as required for accurate diagnosis or assessment of treatment results, since the study is completely safe.

-Fibrogastroduodenoscopy is one of the methods for examining the upper part of the digestive tract
+Fibrogastroduodenoscopy is one of the methods for examining the upper digestive tract

-FGS is done on an outpatient basis, no special preparation is required before the study.
-It is assigned for diagnostic purposes:
+FGS is done on an outpatient basis, special training not required before the study.
+It is prescribed for diagnostic purposes:

-• in cases of suspected ulcers, gastritis, burns of the gastric mucosa;
+• in cases of suspected ulcer, gastritis, burn of the gastric mucosa;

-• with pain syndrome, the exact cause of which cannot be established;
+• at pain syndrome, the exact cause of which cannot be determined;

-• to monitor the effectiveness of the therapy, it can be re-prescribed;
+• to monitor the effectiveness of therapy, may be re-prescribed;

-• with a decrease in blood hemoglobin with an unexplained cause.
+• with a decrease in blood hemoglobin for an unknown reason.

-Since the procedure is harmless, the question: "how often can gastroscopy of the stomach be done" can be considered irrelevant - the frequency of the study is determined by the doctor.
-Many women are concerned about the question of whether it is possible to undergo such a diagnosis during menstruation.
+Since the procedure is harmless, the question: “how often can gastroscopy of the stomach be done” can be considered irrelevant - the frequency of the study is determined by the doctor.
+Many women are concerned about whether it is possible to undergo such diagnostics during menstruation.

 This is also not a contraindication for endoscopic examination.
-Limitations for the appointment of FGS are mental illness in the acute phase, pulmonary insufficiency, acute inflammatory diseases of the oropharynx.
+Limitations for prescribing FGS are mental illnesses in the acute phase, pulmonary failure, acute inflammatory diseases of the oropharynx.

-If FGDS is carried out by a qualified specialist, the equipment is subjected to correct processing, and the rules of asepsis and antiseptics are strictly observed in the endoscopic room.
+If FGDS is performed by a qualified specialist, the equipment is subjected to correct processing, and the rules of asepsis and antiseptics are strictly observed in the endoscopy room.
 Thus, the procedure is absolutely harmless.
 It should be noted that the study is unpleasant, and patients are reluctant to agree to it.
-For preventive purposes, it is recommended to undergo EGD once a year, if there are problems with digestion.
+For preventive purposes, it is recommended to undergo an FGDS once a year if you have digestive problems.
 Frequency may vary.

 The frequency of FGDS is determined by the attending physician

-For example, with gastritis, much depends on whether it is acute or chronic, on the treatment tactics and the presence of prerequisites for the development of concomitant pathologies.
-After a diagnosis and treatment has been completed, a follow-up examination is often necessary.
-This tactic allows you to objectively assess the effectiveness of therapy, and make adjustments in a timely manner.
+For example, with gastritis, much depends on whether it is acute or chronic, on treatment tactics and the presence of prerequisites for the development of concomitant pathologies.
+After diagnosis and treatment, a repeat examination is often necessary.
+This tactic allows you to objectively assess the effectiveness of therapy and make timely adjustments.

-Only a doctor will determine exactly how often FGS needs to be done, assess the feasibility of carrying it out during menstruation, the possibility of prescribing for concomitant diseases.
+Only a doctor will determine exactly how often FGS should be done, assess the feasibility of performing it during menstruation, and the possibility of prescribing it for concomitant diseases.

-Fibrogastroduodenoscopy (FGDS) or biopsy is a special type of diagnosis that allows you to visually assess the state of the gastric mucosa and even take a section of the mucous membrane for research.
-This procedure is assigned when there is a suspicious site.
-EGD is not the most pleasant procedure, but in some cases it is extremely necessary.
-How often FGDS can be done, and also whether it is harmful, will be discussed in this article.
+Fibrogastroduodenoscopy (FGDS) or biopsy is a special type of diagnosis that allows you to visually assess the condition of the gastric mucosa and even take a section of the mucous membrane for examination.
+This procedure prescribed if there is a suspicious area.
+FGDS is not the most pleasant procedure, but in some cases it is extremely necessary.
+How often you can do FGDS, as well as whether it is harmful, will be discussed in this article.

 Indications for diagnostics

-Frequent stomach pains, as well as the presence of discomfort in the esophagus.
+Frequent stomach pain, as well as discomfort in the esophagus.

 Frequent belching, heartburn and nausea, regular vomiting.

-The patient has suffered from gastric or duodenal ulcers and cancer.
+The patient has a history of gastric or duodenal ulcers and cancer.

 Rapid weight loss, lack of appetite.